 - Pinch salt

-- 1 tablespoon dark cocoa powder Dutch or Natural
+- 1 tbsp dark cocoa powder Dutch or Natural

-- 2 ounces melted and cooled bittersweet chocolate You can use semisweet, but I found it a bit too sweet
+- 2 oz melted and cooled bittersweet chocolate You can use semisweet, but I found it a bit too sweet

 - Scraps of devil’s food cake left in the pan – optional but fun

 - Preheat oven to 350 degrees F. Grease and line a 12 x 16-inch Baker's Half Sheet with parchment.

 - Combine all the dry ingredients together in a large bowl and whisk until combined, set aside.

 - Whisk together, eggs, buttermilk, oil and vanilla until well combined.
 Add the egg mixture to the dry ingredients and whisk, while slowly adding the coffee and rum to the batter and whisk until totally blended and smooth, about 2 minutes.
 The batter will be quite runny.